jeremytammik/tbc/a/1950_forge_data_days.md

 ####<a name="5"></a> Create and Style Your QR Code

-Moving away from progamming topics, I was not aware how much freedom you can have in stylking a QR code until I took a look at the [qrcode-monkey](https://www.qrcode-monkey.com).
+Moving away from programming topics, I was not aware how much freedom you can have in styling a QR code until I took a look at the [qrcode-monkey](https://www.qrcode-monkey.com).

 ####<a name="6"></a> La Serre &ndash; Greenhouse Wheelbarrow Ballet